Herbert von Dirksen: Parvenu nobleman

-Dirksen was born into a recently ennobled family whose members had served as Prussian civil servants for generations.
-His father, Willibald, was ennobled by Emperor Wilhelm I in 1887, which allowed him to add the nobiliary particle von to his surname.
+Dirksen was born on 2 April 1882 in Berlin to Karl Ernst Eduard Willibald and Marie Helene Elisabeth von Dirksen (née von Schnitzler), a family whose members had served as Prussian civil servants for generations.
+His father was ennobled by Emperor Wilhelm I in 1887, which allowed them both to add the nobiliary particle von to their surnames.
 In the same degree that ennobled him, Willibald von Dirksen was granted a large estate together with Gröditzberg Castle in Silesia as a reward for his services to the House of Hohenzollern.
 Willibald was a conservative nationalist who, after his retirement, held a seat in the Reichstag for the Free Conservative Party and was described as a "fanatical admirer" of Wilhelm II, whom he visited regularly while in exile in the Netherlands.
-Dirksen's mother, Viktoria, came from a wealthy banking family and was once helpful to Adolf Hitler, which benefited Dirksen's career during Nazi Germany.
+Dirksen's stepmother, Viktoria, came from a wealthy banking family and was once helpful to Adolf Hitler, which benefited Dirksen's career during Nazi Germany.
 In his 1952 memoirs, Dirksen boasted that he was "proud of my purely Germanic blood", as the Dirksen family had been ennobled in 1887 "before a whole batch of more or less Jew-tainted families were ennobled by the liberalistic Emperor Frederick III" in 1888.

-As the Dirksens were parvenu nobility, unlike the ancient Junker families, they were insecure about their social standing, and from the age of five onward, Herbert was forced to undergo a strict training regime to produce an "exemplary bearing" meant to allow him to be accepted by the Junkers.
-Dirksen had wanted to enter the exclusive Auswärtiges Amt (Foreign Office), but his father forced him to enter the Prussian civil service instead, to prepare him to manage the family's estate in Silesia.
+As the Dirksens were parvenu nobility unlike the ancient Junker families, they were insecure about their social standing, and from the age of five onward, Herbert was forced to undergo a strict training regime to produce an "exemplary bearing" meant to allow him to be accepted by the Junkers.
+Dirksen had wanted to enter the exclusive Auswärtiges Amt (Foreign Office), but his father forced him to enter the Prussian civil service instead to prepare him for eventually managing the family estate in Silesia.
 As a university student at Heidelberg, the snobbish Dirksen joined Corps Saxo-Borussia Heidelberg, an exclusive fraternity with a largely aristocratic membership, which was a source of considerable pride to him.
 In 1905, he graduated with a legal degree as a Referendar, and in 1907, he went on a tour around the world.
 After graduation from university, Dirksen become a reserve officer with the 3rd Guards Uhlan regiment, based in Potsdam, which he always noted accepted only men from the aristocracy as officers.
 After working as an assistant judge, in 1910, Dirksen went on a four-month trip to Rhodesia, South Africa and German East Africa (modern Tanzania), where he was thinking about settling.

 During World War I, Dirksen served in the Imperial German Army as a lieutenant and won the Iron Cross, Second Class.
 The American historian Carl Schorske described Dirksen as a "correct and proper aristocrat with the right connections" but also a man who was slavishly loyal to those who held power.
-Entering the Auswärtiges Amt in 1917, Dirksen served in the Hague (1917), Kiev (1918–1919) and in Warsaw (1920–1921).
+Entering the Auswärtiges Amt in 1917, Dirksen served in the Hague (1917), Kiev (1918–1919), and in Warsaw (1920–1921).